 MCOI/MMS duties

-• House visit or call other SEIU 775 members
+• House visit or call other SEIU 775 caregivers.

-• Engage members to be part of the movement
+• Motivate members to be part of the movement.

-• Increase membership participation, including the Political Accountability Fund
+• Increase membership participation, including , including in COPE, SEIU’s Political Accountability Fund.

-• Continue to develop leadership skills by building our union in your turf with other active leaders and organizers after your internship is over
+• Continue to develop leadership skills by building our Union in your turf with other active leaders and organizers after your fellowship is over.

 Click here to skip to information on MMS